MeHowMcNick/iTrendsPL/README.md

 * Pandas v1.0.1

 ## To Do
 * Add displaying data as a plot functionality.
+* Add threading for updating process.